open-ortho/open-ortho.github.io/_pages/what.md

     1. charging the customer for importing data (data conversion)
     1. trying to lock the customer in for as long as possible, at the cost of purposely removing or disabling software functionality which the customer could use to more easily transition to another competing vendor

 These hurdles need to be overcome before the solution can be applied.
+We need to change the way an entire community operates.
 But [How](/how/)?

 ## See Also